square-computersetup/square-computersetup.github.io/_pages/win-chrome.md

 {% include figure url="/assets/images/win-chrome-gmail.png" image_path="/assets/images/win-chrome-gmail.png" %}

-Now sign into Gmail using the email provided on your Welcome Sheet.
-You will then be redirected to a Duo SSO login.
+Now sign into Gmail using your Block email address.
+You will then be redirected to a Okta login.

 {% include duosetup.md %}